hazelcast/hazelcast/hazelcast-documentation/src/DataPartitioning.md

 ![](images/NodePartition.jpg)

-When you start a second node, i.e. there will be 2 node Hazelcast cluster, the partitions will be distributed as shown in the following illlustration.
+When you start a second node, i.e. there will be a 2 node Hazelcast cluster, the partitions are distributed as shown in the following illustration.

 ![](images/BackupPartitions.jpg)